xbach/docs/trezor-faq/hardware.rst

   TREZOR is using a 120 MHz embedded ARM processor (Cortex M3 to be precise) with a custom developed system.

 **Screen**
   Bright OLED - 128x64 pixels.
 Enough to hold six lines of text.
-Can display all the details you need to verify a transaction in a single screenfull.
+Can display all the details you need to verify a transaction in a single screenful.

 **Case**
   Both TREZOR Classic and TREZOR Metallic will have a similar case with dimensions of approx. 60 x 30 x 6 mm.
 The Classic edition is made of a reinforced plastic providing great durability.
 The Metallic TREZOR is made of a polished CNC milled aluminum.

 **Safety and certifications**
-  The TREZOR is CE and RoHS certified, so it meets all quality, reliability and environmental standards.
-Its fine to take your TREZOR with you on the airplane.
+  The TREZOR is CE and RoHS certified, so it meets all quality, reliability, and environmental standards.
+It's fine to take your TREZOR with you on the airplane.
 Like all modern electronics, the X-Rays won't hurt it.

 **Operating temperature**
   -20°C to +60°C (-4°F - +140°F)